fara-pug/fara-pug/index.md

 for those tools and recipes accept the escort and delivery quests to that new locale and leave right after waking up from resting.

-Once you found them and are done marveling at your good luck from getting a unique item and the tools, /inspect, don't /salvage them.
+Once you found them and are done marveling at your good luck from arriving alive, getting a unique item and finding the tools, make sure to /inspect, not /salvage them.

 You can enhance the equipment of the proper type for your class which you will have discovered, equipped and understood by now, or ..

-<a id="orga924e8f"></a>
+<a id="orgce3f33b"></a>

 ### If you're totally nuts, enhance you shovel.